-(a) Standard of Review.
+(b) Standard of Review.
 All disciplinary and disability proceedings filed in the Supreme Court as herein provided shall be conducted in the name of the people of the State of Colorado and shall be prosecuted by the Regulation Counsel.

-When proceedings are conducted before the Supreme Court as herein provided, the Supreme Court shall affirm the decision of the Appellate Discipline Commission unless it determines that, based on the record, the findings of fact of the Hearing Board are clearly erroneous or that the form of discipline imposed by the Appellate Discipline Commission constitutes an abuse of discretion.
+When proceedings are conducted before the Supreme Court as herein provided, the Supreme Court shall affirm the decision of the Appellate Discipline Commission unless it determines that, based on the record, the findings of fact of the Hearing Board are clearly erroneous or that the form of discipline imposed by the Appellate Discipline Commission (1) bears no relation to the conduct, (2) is manifestly excessive or insufficient in relation to the needs of the public, or (3) is otherwise unreasonable.
+The Supreme Court may conduct a de novo review of the conclusions of law.

-In those cases where the Appellate Discipline Commission disciplines the respondent or transfers the attorney to disability inactive status, the counsel for the Appellate Discipline Commission shall promptly file with the clerk of the Supreme Court the decision of the Appellate Discipline Commission, but only when a party files a notice of appeal as herein provided.
-The matter shall be docketed by the clerk as:
+In those cases where the Appellate Discipline Commission suspends or disbars the respondent or transfers the attorney to disability inactive status, the counsel for the Appellate Discipline Commission shall promptly file with the clerk of the Supreme Court the decision of the Appellate Discipline Commission, but only when a party files a notice of appeal as herein provided.
+The matter shall be docketed by the clerk of the Supreme Court as:

+SUPREME COURT, STATE OF COLORADO

+Case No.

-SUPREME COURT, STATE OF COLORADO Case No. ORIGINAL PROCEEDING IN DISCIPLINE [OR DISABILITY]
+ORIGINAL PROCEEDING IN DISCIPLINE [OR DISABILITY]

 THE PEOPLE OF THE STATE OF COLORADO,

 Complainant,

+vs.

-VS. Respondent.
+Respondent.

-(b) Notice of Appeal from the Decision of the Appellate Discipline Commission.
+(c) Notice of Appeal from the Decision of the Appellate Discipline Commission.

-A notice of appeal from the decision of the Appellate Discipline Commission by any party shall be filed with the counsel for the Appellate Discipline Commission and the clerk and be served on the opposing party within thirty days after the date of the opinion of the Appellate Discipline Commission.

-- (2) Contents Of The Notice Of Appeal.
-The notice of appeal shall set forth: - (A) The case title with the appellant before the Supreme Court identified as such; - (B) The Appellate Discipline Commission case number; - (C) The date of the decision of the Appellate Discipline Commission; - (D) A listing of the issues to be raised on appeal; - (E) An appendix containing a copy of the decision being appealed; and - (F) A certificate of service and compliance with C.A.R.
+- (1) Notice.
+A notice of appeal from the decision of the Appellate Discipline Commission by any party shall be filed with the counsel for the Appellate Discipline Commission and the clerk of the Supreme Court and be served on the opposing party within thirty days after the date of the opinion of the Appellate Discipline Commission. - (2) Contents Of The Notice Of Appeal.
+The notice of appeal shall set forth: - (i) The case title with the appellant before the Supreme Court identified as such; - (ii) The Appellate Discipline Commission case number; - (iii) The date of the decision of the Appellate Discipline Commission; - (iv) A listing of the issues to be raised on appeal; - (v) An appendix containing a copy of the decision being appealed; and

+- (vi) A certificate of service and compliance with C.A.R.
 25 showing service on counsel for the Appellate Discipline Commission and the opposing party. - (3) If a notice of appeal is filed, the appellant shall within ten days after filing the notice of appeal request the counsel for the Appellate Discipline Commission to transmit the record on appeal to the Supreme Court. - (4) The appellant shall have thirty days after the filing with the clerk of the Supreme Court of the record on appeal within which to file an opening brief.
 The appellee shall have thirty days after the filing of the appellant's opening brief within which to file an answer brief.
-The appellant shall have ten days after the filing of the answer brief within which to file a reply brief. - (c) Indigency.
+The appellant shall have ten days after the filing of the answer brief within which to file a reply brief. - (d) Indigency.
 The Supreme Court may permit an attorney to proceed in forma pauperis pursuant to C.R.C.P.
-241.26(k)(2). - (d) Oral Argument.
+251.26(k)(2). - (e) Oral Argument.
 Oral argument may be allowed at the discretion of the court in accordance with C.A.R.
-34. - (e) Disposition.
+34. - (f) Disposition.
 When proceedings are conducted before the Supreme Court as herein provided, the Supreme Court may resolve the matter by opinion or by order without opinion, as the court shall determine in its discretion.